bikeshaving/crank/website/guides/04-handling-events.md

 }
 ```

-This design decision means that we can both leave form elements “uncontrolled” while still “controlling” them via normal rendering when necessary.
-Here, for instance is an input element which is uncontrolled, except that it resets when the button is clicked.
+This design decision means that we now have a way to have form elements be “uncontrolled” and “controlled” within the same component.
+Here, for instance, is an input element which is uncontrolled, except that it resets when the button is clicked.

 ```jsx
 function* ResettingInput() {